MDHetrick/School_District_Analysis/README.md

                     (student_data_df['school_name'] == 'Thomas High School'),
                    'math_score'] = np.nan
 ```
-Once the scores were replaced, I pulled up the dataframe and performed a count on the dataframe to count the nulls.
+Once the scores were replaced, I pulled up the dataframe to ensure only the scores were replaced, and performed a count on the dataframe to count the nulls.

 ![Image](https://github.com/MDHetrick/School_District_Analysis/blob/main/resources/THS9gdf.png)